bduranvinet/SENTINEL-ed/README.md

 >[!IMPORTANT]
 >The dependencies listed below are automatically installed via Bioconda, and they differ from the original ADAPT.
 These changes has been tested and do not change the results quality, but allow better compatibility across systems.
 If you desire to install the original package, it has to be installed via pip or by downloading the repository, but this is ONLY for advanced/dev users.
+>
+>Moreover, the original version of ADAPT can only be installed in Linux or Windows due to major incompatibilities with the arm64 architecture with Protobuf.

 ADAPT will install:
 * [Python](https://www.python.org) == 3.8.18